Understanding Jig & Fixture Design, Construction, and Equipment

 Figure 4-11.
 T sections are made in two styles: equal T sections and offset T sections.

 Figure 4-12.
-The vertical member is positioned in the middle of an equal T section, while it is moved to one side on an offset T section.
+The vertical member is positioned in the middle of an equal T section.
+At the same time, it is moved to one side on an offset T section.

-L Sections.
-The L-shaped cast section, Figure 4-14, has a right-angle shape and is often used for applications when the bottom portion of a T section might get in the way.
-As shown, both the vertical and horizontal sides are the same.
-L sections come in five different sizes ranging from 3.00” x 3.00” to 8.00” x 8.00”, and are available in either 6.00” or 25.00” lengths.
+L Sections: The L-shaped cast section, shown in Figure 4-14, has a right-angle shape and is often used for applications when the bottom portion of a T section might get in the way.
+These cast sections feature identical vertical and horizontal sides and come in five different sizes ranging from 3.00" x 3.00" to 8.00" x 8.00", with available lengths of either 6.00" or 25.00".
 The web thickness is proportional to the overall size.

 Figure 4-15.
 A typical fixturing application using an L section.